The Godfather (novel series): Chronology

-Reception
+Sales

-By the time of its release, the first novel remained on The New York Times Best Seller list for 67 weeks and sold over nine million copies in two years since the release.
+The first novel remained on The New York Times Best Seller list for 67 weeks and sold over nine million copies in the two years following its release.

 The series has sold 120 million copies.

 Film adaptations

 The Godfather

 The Godfather trilogy is one of the most acclaimed franchises in film history.
 The Godfather, released in 1972, is an adaptation of the Puzo novel of the same name.
-The Godfather Part II, released in 1974, also adapts elements from the first novel - mostly the early life of Vito Corleone.
+Though The Godfather Part II, released in 1974, mostly chronicles original storylines written for the film, it also adapts elements from the first novel – mostly the early life of Vito Corleone.
 The story of The Godfather Part III, released in 1990, is not taken from any novel.
 The Winegardner novels, released after Part III, incorporate and explain elements from Part II and Part III.
 Falco's novel, The Family Corleone, was based on an unproduced screenplay written by Puzo (intended for a fourth Godfather film, which was abandoned after Puzo's death).

 The Sicilian

-The 1987 film, The Sicilian, based on Puzo's second book (of the same name), features Christopher Lambert as the main character, Salvatore Giuliano.
+The 1987 film The Sicilian, based on Puzo's novel of the same name, stars Christopher Lambert as Salvatore Giuliano.
 Due to copyright issues, all Godfather references were removed and the characters of Michael Corleone and Peter Clemenza were not included in the film.

 Legal issues

-By the time of the release of the fourth novel, The Godfather's Revenge, Paramount Pictures sued the Puzo estate for the publication of the novel, and also sought to block publication of The Family Corleone, claiming that it had only authorized publication of one sequel, The Godfather Returns.
+Paramount Pictures sued the Puzo estate for the publication of The Godfather's Revenge and also sought to block the publication of The Family Corleone, claiming that it had only authorized publication of one sequel, The Godfather Returns.
 The lawsuit claimed that the novel tarnished the legacy of the films and misled readers into believing that the novels were authorized by Paramount.

 With the release of the fifth novel, The Family Corleone, the estate of Puzo had sought to keep Paramount Pictures from producing a feature film based on the novel.
-This has been resolved, with Paramount gaining the rights to make more Godfather films (as of early 2020, no plans had been announced).
+This has been resolved, with Paramount gaining the rights to make more Godfather films (as of early 2025, no plans had been announced).